-Located between Southlake Blvd. and the extended Highway 114, Phase One of Town Square was completed in 1999 and almost immediately studied by other cities and developers as a model of smart design.
+Located between Southlake Blvd. and the extended Highway 114, Phase One of Town Square was completed in 1999 and was immediately studied by other cities and developers as a model of smart design.
 Two additional phases of Town Square were opened in 2006.
-Town Square has indeed become the focal point hub of the city, hosting some of Southlake's most popular events including Home for the Holidays, Oktoberfest, (be sure and see the wiener dog races!) and Art in The Square.
+Town Square has indeed become a focal point and the hub of the city, hosting some of Southlake's most popular events including Home for the Holidays, Oktoberfest, (be sure and see the wiener dog races!) and Art in The Square.

 5 Quick things you should know about living in Southlake

 - Once a Dragon, Always a Dragon.
-Everyone’s a Dragon starting in Pre-K and going through high school and beyond. #DragonPride is about protecting a tradition.
+Everyone’s a Dragon starting in Pre-K and going through high school and beyond. #DragonPride is about Protecting The Tradition.

 - The streets are empty after about 10pm.

 - A lot of Southlake residents are under the impression their tax rate is high.
 In reality, Southlake tax rates are equal or lower than surrounding cities.
 It’s not the rate, it’s the higher values that make you catch your breath when you get the yearly bill.